c2platform/ansible-collection-core/roles/common/README.md

 ## Requirements

 <!-- Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required. -->

+## Git repositories

+Use `common_git_repos` to define Git repositories to checkout and where using [ansible.builtin.git](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html).

 ## Role Variables